Henil-Prajapati/pytorch/README.md

 Access the Notebook

-To see these concepts in action, check out my detailed notebook here: [Insert link to notebook].
+To see these concepts in action, check out my detailed notebook.
 This hands-on guide provides ready-to-run code and explanations to help you integrate PyTorch libraries into your projects.

 Why PyTorch Libraries Matter